 I have made crockpot short ribs more times than any other recipe, and I remain excited about it every time I start the planning process.
-It’s brings such a warm, comforting flavor to dinner; what’s not to love?
+Its a cozy recipe that brings such a warm, comforting flavor to dinner; what’s not to love?

 As with a few recipes in the past, I like to turn to Pinterest for various ingredient combinations and cooking processes.
 This is a great recipe to do that with: so many variations of it are posted all over the internet.
 The following is a brief rundown of ingredients you can add or omit to your own recipe!

 - red wine